facebookarchive/fbmentorship/docs/MentoringExpectations.md

 **You are their main point of contact, and the majority of the mentee's experience (good or bad) will depend on you**

 The goal of the program is to get mentees familiar with making open source contributions, and trying to get them self sufficient.
-It's fine if they don't make a large amount of contributions, as long as they are able to dig in on their own and make a contribution independently by the end of it; so they can be self-sufficient. **(NB: Someone should check my assumptions here)**
+It's fine if they don't make a large amount of contributions, as long as they are able to dig in on their own and make a contribution independently by the end of it; so they can be self-sufficient.

 You will be expected to: